Sonos gets partial win over Denon in copyright infringement case

 The lawsuit began in 2014 when Sonos accused Denon of "merely copying its system" citing similarities including the lineup and naming system.

-According to What Hi-Fi, D+M Holdings (Denon) attempted last year to single out a third of the patents involved in the case -- which reportedly related to volume control and the method of grouping multi-room speakers together -- as "directed to ineligible subject matter".
+According to What Hi-Fi, D&M Holdings, Denon's former parent company, attempted last year to single out a third of the patents involved in the case -- which reportedly related to volume control and the method of grouping multiroom speakers together -- as "directed to ineligible subject matter."

-However the US court this week reportedly ruled against D&M Holdings, citing Section 101 of the Patent Act, saying that Sonos' patents were not simply 'abstract ideas' and were eligible for patent protection, What Hi-Fi said.
+A US District Court in Delaware this week ruled against D&M, however, citing Section 101 of the Patent Act, saying that Sonos' patents were not simply "abstract ideas" and were eligible for patent protection.

-Both Denon (now part of hi-fi company Sound United) and Sonos have announced Wi-Fi products recently, with Denon announcing its Heos-enabled receivers yesterday.
-Sonos, meanwhile, has introduced its Playbase home theater speaker.
+Both Denon (now part of hi-fi company Sound United) and Sonos have announced Wi-Fi products recently, with Denon on Tuesday unveiling HEOS-enabled receivers.
+Sonos last week introduced its Playbase home theater speaker.

 Representatives for Sonos and Denon did not immediately respond to CNET's request for comment.